BioCUCKOO/DKthink/README.md

-# DKthink : CRE - TF - Gene Regulatory Inference AI thinking system
+# DKthink : CRE - TF - Gene Syntax Inference

-DKthink is an AI thinking system for reasoning **cis-regulatory element (CRE) - transcription factor (TF) - target gene** syntax.
+DKthink is used for reasoning **cis-regulatory element (CRE) - transcription factor (TF) - target gene** syntax.
 Here, we introduce an API for using DKthink.

 ---